Mastering Redmine

 Redmine 2.1.x and jQuery

-Added by Andriy Lesyuk 6 months ago
+Added by Andriy Lesyuk over 11 years ago

 Not much time has passed since the release of 0.4.1 as new version of Redmine has come.
 This was Redmine 2.1.x, which (much similar to 2.0.x) switched to the new version of Rails – 3.2.x.
 Luckily, new Rails did not introduce so many changes as 3.0.x.
 However, it moved from Prototype to jQuery...
 So, all the JavaScript code needed to be fixed.
 As usually these fixes do not break the plugin’s compatibility with previous versions of Redmine down to 1.0.x.